anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 DNS over CoAP {{-doc}} provides a solution for encrypted DNS in constrained environments.
 The Constrained Application Protocol (CoAP) {{-coap}} is mostly agnostic to the transport layer CoAP can be transported over UDP, TCP, or WebSockets {{-coap-tcp}}, and even less common transports such as Bluetooth GATT {{-coap-gatt}} or SMS {{lwm2m}} are discussed.
-{{-coap-indication}} will cover the selection of different CoAP transports using SVCB records in a future version.
+{{-coap-indication}} covers the selection of different CoAP transports using SVCB records.

 CoAP offers three security modes: